frankchen07/writing/posts/thoughts about adcc 2022.md

 That's all to say, "here's to hoping it'll change."
 It didn't take away from any of my own enjoyment. 🍻

 The event itself was quite long.
-It did take some stamina as a spectator to make it through the entire event, since the entire time you're interpreting what's happening, and at times, trying to follow up to three simultaneous matches.
+It did take some stamina as a spectator to make it through the entire event, since the entire time you're interpreting what's happening, and at times, trying to follow three simultaneous matches.
 For the most part though, 80%+ of the match ups were absolutely captivating, which helped.

 ---